LC-Programmer-Society/LC-Progammer-Society.github.io/testing/aol/test/index.md

 # Testing Will Begin Shortly

 Please wait.
-We will be taking the SAT questions first.
+We will be taking the TEST questions first.

-## SAT
+## TEST

 Once the test is ready, there will be a button that appears here.

 <dl>
   <body>
     <button onclick="">
-      SAT ->
+      CAT ->
     </button>
   </body>
 </dl>